-Saratoga County Child Support Attorney
+Saratoga County Child Support Lawyer

 Child support is financial support paid by the noncustodial parent to the custodial parent.
 It pays for things like food, shelter, clothing, transportation, medical care, education, toys, and other necessities that every child needs.
 The goal of child support, enforced by the Child Support Standards Act, is to provide the living conditions that the child would have received had their parents not been divorced or separated.
 In New York, child support is a legal obligation of both parents until the child turns 21.
 In addition, health insurance coverage must also be provided for the child until they reach the age of 21, according to New York Courts.
+A qualified family law attorney could provide more information.

 How Common is Child Support?